 Professor Helen Huntly - Director

-As Deputy Vice Chancellor at Central Queensland University, I oversee our vocational training, industry engagement and access education programs and delivery.
-I have worked in the regional university sector for over 25 years, after working for Education Queensland as a secondary teacher.
+As Provost of the Tertiary Education Division at Central Queensland University (CQU), I oversee our vocational education and training (VET) and higher education course development and delivery.
+I have worked in the regional university sector for nearly 30 years, after working for Education Queensland as a secondary teacher, and in the TAFE sector.
 I am a Life Member and was a founding board member of the Bundaberg YMCA, and a long-time committee member of the Bundaberg Family Day Care Scheme.
 I am a passionate regional Queenslander who is interested in ensuring there are equal education and training opportunities for regional people.
-I am a strong believer in the capacity-building work of organisations who focus on improving the health, education and employment outcomes of regional Queenslanders, and so I am proud to contribute to the mission and vision of IMPACT Community Services.
+I am a strong believer in the capacity-building work of organisations that focus on improving the health, education and employment outcomes of regional Queenslanders, and so I am proud to contribute to the mission and vision of IMPACT Community Services.

 George Martin - Director

 I have been a Bundaberg resident for over 30 years and have developed a strong affinity with the community as a result of varied family and community responsibilities.

 For 16 years I taught at Bundaberg State High before undertaking planning roles for several Queensland Government departments, local government and non-government organisations - in the fields of natural resource management, land-use planning and community development.